Mobirise Website Builder

 'There have been five confirmed cases of the H5N1 strain of bird flu diagnosed on Palm Island.
 On the advice of Queensland Health we have placed the island under quarantine as a precautionary measure.'
 Callahan's voice was as dry and emotionless as ever.
 He was obviously reading from a script.
 I closed my eyes and tried to visualise him saying the words.
 If only I'd brought my old portable TV and the generator so I could actually see the interview, I would have known if the bastard was hiding something.
 Just listening to him on the radio, it wasn't so easy.

-Shadow by my Side
+Sample: Shadow by my Side

 Carmen called my name and suddenly they were all looking my way.
 I stood, took a deep breath, tuned out the view and tried to pretend this was just another boardroom, another presentation.